Hello, forex friends!

 2. And then there were three (dissenters)

 Kansas City Fed President Esther L. George has been the most hawkish FOMC member among the lot.
 In fact, she has been voting for a rate hike since the March FOMC statement.
-Not only that, she has also been the only hawk that actually walked the walk by dissenting from her peers and opting for a 25 bps rate hike.
+Not only that, but she has also been the only hawk that actually walked the walk by dissenting from her peers and opting for a 25 bps rate hike.

 Anyhow, George remained true to her beliefs and called for a 25 bps rate hike yet again.
 She was not the only one, though.
 This time around, George was accompanied by Cleveland Fed President Loretta J. Mester and Boston Fed President Eric Rosengren.